 When you find a property you’d like to wholesale, the next thing to do is find the owner.

-Negotiation is an essential process in wholesaling.
-Once you’ve been able to reach the seller, you need to pitch your proposal.
-You need them to sell their property through you, which implies trusting you.
 During the negotiation process, you need to discuss the price, terms of sale, and timeframe.
 If the terms of the sale are favorable, you can go ahead and get a contract.

 When you’ve reached an agreement, it’s imperative that you get the property under a contract.
 The contract also helps you when getting a buyer.
 To be on the safe side, get an attorney.

 Getting an end buyer might be easy if you’ve got a network of real estate investors.
 However, when you find a buyer, you’d still need to negotiate and sell for a price higher than the seller’s bid.
-Ensure you get a favorable deal.

 Finally, when everything is done properly, it’s time to close the deal.
 The end buyer signs the contract in agreement with the terms and conditions, and the wholesaler gets his profit.